dB-SPL/takprotobuf/README.md

 ## Usage

-The library containst two basic functions, with a thrid in the works.   `parseProto()` decodes a protobuf and returns the contents of the message.  `xmlToProto()` encodes XML to TAK protobuf.
-I'll be adding another functionton to encode directly from a Python object or class.
+The library currently contains two basic functions.   `parseProto()` decodes a protobuf and returns the contents of the message.  `xmlToProto()` encodes XML to TAK protobuf.
+I'll be adding an additional functionton to encode a protobuf directlyfrom a Python oject or class.

 ### xmlToProto()